TELL

 What's

-from a charging elephant or Victoria Woodhull who tried to bring a soft
+husband from a charging elephant or Victoria Woodhull who tried to bring

 Whose

-Idea Was That?: Did you know that saran wrap was invented by an Ohioan?
+Idea Was That?: Did you know that Ohio inventors have given us such

 Yo,